SkyRiver-2000/SkyRiver-2000.github.io/_pages/about.md

 ---

 Hello!
 I am Ruiwen, a second-year master student at the Department of Computer Science and Engineering in Shanghai Jiao Tong University.
 Under the supervision of Prof. [Weinan Zhang](https://wnzhang.net) at [APEX lab](http://apex.sjtu.edu.cn), I conduct research about:
-* Learning from environment feedback with LLMs.
+* Learning in environment with LLMs.
-* Retrieval-augmented LLM agents.
-* LLMs + X (music, control, etc.) applications.
+* Utilizing retrieval to enhance LLMs.

 In my spare time, I love:
 * Listening to and playing music (I love pop. songs, musicals, piano, etc.)